ttronas/bsm2-python/CONTRIBUTING.md

 build and serve them using [hatch] with `hatch run docs:build` and `hatch run docs:serve`, respectively.

-### Documentation setup on local machines (windows)
+### Documentation setup on local machines (windows only)

-If you want to improve the documentation of this project on your local machine, there are a few setup-steps before you can begin.
-In order to use [mkdocs] you have to:
+If you want to improve the documentation of this project on your local windows machine, there are a few setup-steps before you can begin.
+In order to use [MkDocs] you have to:

  1. Install the [GTK-Package]: